Plumbing Backflow Prevention in Westway, TX

-For backflow prevention in Westway, the local details decide which parts actually last.
-Set in Texas's arid desert region — an arid desert climate — extreme summer heat, intense year-round UV, negligible rainfall, and blowing sand and dust — homes here contend with 120°F summer heat that overworks water heaters and expansion tanks and very hard, mineral-laden water that scales pipes and clogs fixtures, so we spec corrosion- and climate-rated pipe, fittings, and water heaters rather than whatever's cheapest on the shelf.
+The difference in Westway backflow prevention is fit-to-place — parts chosen for the conditions they'll live in.
+Set in Texas's arid desert region — an arid desert climate — extreme summer heat, intense year-round UV, negligible rainfall, and blowing sand and dust — homes here contend with 120°F summer heat that overworks water heaters and expansion tanks and very hard, mineral-laden water that scales pipes and clogs fixtures, so we spec corrosion- and climate-rated pipe, fittings, and fixtures rather than whatever's cheapest on the shelf.
 The failures we see most around El Paso County are slab leaks in copper under sun-baked foundations and dripping faucets and heat-hardened seals, and our backflow prevention trucks are stocked for them.

-Westway sits in Texas's arid desert region, which brings an arid desert climate — extreme summer heat, intense year-round UV, negligible rainfall, and blowing sand and dust.
-For a home's plumbing that means contending with 120°F summer heat that overworks water heaters and expansion tanks, very hard, mineral-laden water that scales pipes and clogs fixtures, and relentless UV that cracks exposed PVC and hose bibs — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+Westway's climate story is Texas's arid desert region — an arid desert climate — extreme summer heat, intense year-round UV, negligible rainfall, and blowing sand and dust.
+That load lands on plumbing as 120°F summer heat that overworks water heaters and expansion tanks, very hard, mineral-laden water that scales pipes and clogs fixtures, and relentless UV that cracks exposed PVC and hose bibs — we answer it with corrosion- and freeze-rated pipe, fittings, and water heaters.

-The plumbing failures we see most in Westway homes are slab leaks in copper under sun-baked foundations, dripping faucets and heat-hardened seals, and water heaters worn out early by extreme heat and hard water.
-It's not random — 27 days below freezing a year freeze and split supply lines and outdoor spigots, 110 days above 90°F push water heaters and expansion tanks to their limit, and 71% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
-That's the exact wear and corrosion our Westway trucks carry parts for, fixed in a single visit.
+Westway's most common plumbing failures are slab leaks in copper under sun-baked foundations, dripping faucets and heat-hardened seals, and water heaters worn out early by extreme heat and hard water.
+None of it is coincidence — 27 days below freezing a year freeze and split supply lines and outdoor spigots, 110 days above 90°F push water heaters and expansion tanks to their limit, and 71% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
+We stock every Westway truck for precisely this corrosion and wear, and fix it in a single visit.

 Your annual backflow test is due